santoshrajan/tinix/README.md

 ## Shortcuts for Vanilla JavaScript DOM

-tinix is a tiny ajax library written as shortscuts for vanilla JavaScript.
+tinix is a tiny library of shortcuts for vanilla JavaScript DOM.
 It is a node module you can `require` it into your code using `browserify`.
 Works in all modern browser (>= IE9).
 If all your app needs is a lightweight ajax library then tinix is for you.

 ### Install
     $ npm install tinix